zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

   - Create Dapr extension Cluster instance
   - Configure the state store on Kubernetes and deploy the Node.js app

-- Once the script will complete it’s run, you can see that Dapr extension is now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.
-The script usually take 10-20 minutes to complete.
+- Once the script will complete it’s run, you can see that the Dapr Cluster extension is now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.
+The script usually takes 10-20 minutes to complete.

     ![Screenshot script completion](./07.png)